My Tokyo Guide

 Main content starts here.

 Come spring and Tokyo is swathed in shades of pink due to the short-lived arrival of sakura, or cherry blossoms.
-The fleeting window of when they bloom has elicited it's own special pastime, hanami or flower-viewing.
-Stroll under canopies of flowers at Chidori-ga-fuchi Moat, have a family picnic at Shinjuku Gyoen National Garden, or join in rowdier parties at Yoyogi and Inokashira parks to forge your own celebration of sakura and their ephemerality.
+The fleeting window of when they bloom has elicited its own special pastime, hanami or flower-viewing.
+Stroll under canopies of flowers at Chidori-ga-fuchi Moat, or join in a party at Yoyogi Park or Inokashira Park to forge your own celebration of sakura and their ephemerality.

-Japan's cherry blossoms may take center stage and command their own drinking parties, but no less marvellous are the other blooms that follow in their wake.
-From the rich tapestry of azaleas at Nezu-jinja Shrine in April, to the cool blush of the wisteria at Kameido Tenjin Shrine in May, to the graceful elegance of the irises at Koishikawa Korakuen Gardens and the hydrangeas at Sumida Park in June, spring in Tokyo is a floral delight.
+Japan's cherry blossoms may take center stage and command their own drinking parties, but no less marvelous are the other blooms that follow in their wake.
+Colorful tulips fill Showa Kinen Park from late March through April.
+A rich tapestry of azaleas blankets Nezu-jinja Shrine in mid- to late-April, and the cool shades of wisteria flowers paint Kameido Tenjin Shrine from mid-April to early May.
+In June, you can find irises at Koishikawa Korakuen Gardens and graceful hydrangeas at Sumida Park.
+Spring in Tokyo is a floral delight.

 The Tokyo event calendar gets quite busy in April and May.
 For a one-of-a-kind experience head to Asakusa in April for a display of yabusame or horseback archery; the sight of traditionally costumed archers set against the modern city backdrop is something to behold.
-In the same neighborhood, you can see one of Tokyo's major festivals, the Sanja Matsuri, a riotous and joyful event that draws crowds in the thousands.
+In May, several traditional festivals are held in Tokyo.
+You can attend the Sanja Matsuri in Asakusa or the Kanda Matsuri at Kanda Myojin Shrine.
+Both are riotous, joyful events where mikoshi (portable shrines) are carried through the streets, drawing crowds in the thousands.